I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/d3dkmddi/nc-d3dkmddi-dxgkddi-vidpntopology-updatepathsupportinfo.md

 <p> </p>

 ## -remarks
 <p>The display miniport driver's <a href="display.dxgkddienumvidpncofuncmodality">DxgkDdiEnumVidPnCofuncModality</a> function calls <b>pnfUpdatePathSupportInfo</b> to report rotation, scaling, and copy protection support for each of the paths in a topology.</p>

-<p>The display miniport driver's <a href="display.dxgkddienumvidpncofuncmodality">DxgkDdiEnumVidPnCofuncModality</a> function calls <b>pnfUpdatePathSupportInfo</b> to report rotation, scaling, and copy protection support for each of the paths in a topology.</p>

 ## -requirements